htnghia87/htnghia87.github.io/_pages/about.md

   - /about.html
 ---

+[NEWS](https://htnghia87.github.io/publication/iclr23) A paper on Adversarial Attack and Defense Mechanisms for Multivariate Time-Series Forecasting has been accepted for publication in ICLR-23
+[NEWS](https://htnghia87.github.io/publication/cikm22) A paper on Adaptive Multi-Source Causal Inference has been accepted for publication in CIKM-22
-[NEWS](https://htnghia87.github.io/publication/aistats22) My recent work at Amazon has recently been accepted for publication in AISTATS-22
+[NEWS](https://htnghia87.github.io/publication/uai22) A paper on Bayesian Federated Estimation of Causal Effects has been accepted for publication in UAI-22

-[NEWS](https://htnghia87.github.io/publication/icml21) One paper has recently been accepted for publication in ICML-21
+[NEWS](https://htnghia87.github.io/publication/aistats22) A paper on Learning Personalized Item-to-Item Recommendation Metric has been accepted for publication in AISTATS-22

 I am currently a tenure-track Assistant Professor at the School of Electrical Engineering and Computer Science, Washington State University.